Rajatrwt/banking-risk-analysis-sql-python-powerbi/README.md

 ---

 ## 📌 Overview
 This project evaluates customer risk exposure and loan dynamics to help banks understand **which customer segments are most likely to default**.
-It follows a full analytics workflow: **data extraction (SQL) → EDA & statistics (Python) → dashboarding (Power BI).**
+It follows a full analytics workflow: **data extraction (SQL) → EDA & hypothesis testing (Python) → dashboarding (Power BI).**

 ---